 If you use WinSCP to synchronize your files only, you can use command-line parameter /keepuptodate to quickly open options dialog.

-Note that you will be warned if number of subdirectories found exceeds 500.
-Watching for changes in large number of directories can significantly degrade the performace of your computer.
+Note that you will be warned if number of subdirectories to be watched exceeds 500.
+Watching for changes in large number of directories can significantly degrade the performance of your computer.

 WinSCP can even (optionally) delete remote files when you delete local files.